 If you’re good at designing and have experience working with any of the popular 3D Printing Software tools such as FreeCAD, Netfabb Basic, etc. then you can start selling your design files.
 There are a number of marketplaces where you can start, such as:

-- Azavy: Another trending marketplace for 3D designs that is based on a bidding system.
+- Azavy: Another trending marketplace for 3D designs that are based on a bidding system.
 The customers bid for their desired 3D designs and you can sell to the highest bidders.

 - Turbosquid: Offers an elaborate business model.
 You can earn up to 80% royalties on each Turbosquid-only exclusive sale, or sell non-exclusively for up to 55%.